Looking at the connection between proline transport and macular health

 What is the problem?

-This team has already studied SIT-1 extensively, including looking at how small molecules bind to it.
-This research project will extend this work by testing how proline transport and metabolism can be optimised for retaining macular health.
+The research team had already carried out extensive studies of the SIT-1 transporter, including how small molecules bind to it.
+This project built on that work by examining how proline transport and metabolism could be optimised to better support macular health.

 Professor Luminita Paraoan and her team, University of Liverpool